lokapal-xyz/education/content/howtodao/01-dao-design/Governance-Architectures/Modular-vs-Monolithic.md

 weight: 15_000
 ---

-When designing the smart contract architecture of a Decentralized Autonomous Organization (DAO), one of the fundamental decisions is choosing between a modular or monolithic structure.
+When designing the smart contract architecture of a DAO, one of the fundamental decisions is choosing between a modular or monolithic structure.
 This choice affects the DAO’s flexibility, maintainability, security, and upgradeability.
-In this article, we’ll explore the differences between these approaches and the trade-offs involved.

 ---